 Best time to visit Lagos?

-The best time to visit and enjoy all these things to do in Lagos is definitely during the summer and particularly July and August.
+The best time to visit Lagos is definitely during the summer and particularly in July and August.
 But if you don’t like crowds and heat, you could go in June or September.

 At least 3 full days.
-For me the perfect Lagos itinerary is 5 days.
-With it, you can see several points of interest, including the most famous beaches and also some historical sites.
+For me, the perfect Lagos itinerary is 5 days.
+With it, you can see several points of interest, including the most famous beaches and some historical sites.
+You can also take a day trip.

 Where to stay in Lagos?